Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Introduction

 \begin{itemize}

-\item We propose TBDQ-Net, a novel tracking-by-detection-and-query (TBDQ) framework, designed to resolve the inherent efficiency-accuracy trade-off in multi-object tracking (MOT).
-TBDQ-Net effectively unifies the decoupled framework of tracking-by-detection (TBD) and the end-to-end optimization of tracking-by-query (TBQ), achieving robust association with substantially higher efficiency.
+\item We propose TBDQ-Net, a streamlined framework that advances the combination of TBD and TBQ paradigms, effectively resolving the inherent efficiency-accuracy trade-off in MOT.
+By demonstrating that a lightweight associator can achieve high performance with a frozen detector, TBDQ-Net offers a compelling alternative to the prevailing trend of heavy modules and joint training in the conventional query-based end-to-end tracking.

-\item To enhance efficiency, we develop an efficient pipeline to leverage frozen, pretrained detectors in a decoupled framework.
-This design allows detectors to not only yield high-quality detection results, but also provide immediate, crucial representations for subsequent association, effectively guaranteeing the framework's overall efficiency.

-\item To ensure robust association capabilities, we propose a learnable associator that seamlessly integrates within the end-to-end framework.
-This associator primarily comprises the basic information interaction (BII) module for semantic interaction and the content-position alignment (CPA) module for information consistency.
+\item We develop a novel learnable associator tailored for this framework.
+It features the BII module for effective dual-stream interaction and the CPA module for precise information alignment, enabling the system to handle complex scenarios.

-\item We demonstrate TBDQ-Net's effectiveness and practical utility through extensive experiments across challenging real-world scenarios, including dance, sports, and street scenes.
-It achieves a highly remarkable balance between tracking efficiency and accuracy, establishing a significant new benchmark in the field.
+\item We demonstrate TBDQ-Net's effectiveness and practical utility through extensive experiments across challenging real-world scenarios, including dance, sports, and dense street scenes.
+It achieves a highly remarkable balance between tracking efficiency and accuracy, establishing a new benchmark in the field.

 \end{itemize}